 What’s Included? | Top

 - Pre-trip orientation: once the group is formed, we will arrange a Zoom meeting to explain the schedule and answer any questions you may have.

-- 6 nights accommodation in private rooms in Tŷ Newydd.
-We will assign rooms based on preferences and on a first-come, first-served basis.
+- 6 nights accommodation in private rooms: 1 night at the Radisson Blu Manchester Airport (arrival day), and 5 nights in Tŷ Newydd.
+We will assign rooms at the Centre based on preferences and on a first-come, first-served basis.

 - Full board!
 Tŷ Newydd has its own resident chef and so all your meals, from dinner on the day you arrive to breakfast the last day, are included: 6 breakfasts, 6 dinners, and 5 lunches.